Hello, thanks for finding my corner of the internet. I've lived near the southwest Colorado mountains since early 2021.

 These are some of the people who have impacted my life the most.
 Perhaps over time I'll write more deeply about why, but until then, let this just be a note of gratitude.
 Explanations and links provided are just nods to their contributions, and likely don't capture everything they did for me.

-David Chapman for introducing me to nebulousity and meaning, David Deutsch for philisophical and political ideas, Tyler Cowen for his intellectual outlook on life, Elizabeth Gilbert for showing how creativity is a spiritual experience, Christopher Alexander for how to think about our place in context, Karl Lew for demonstrating how to live with flow and equanimity, Bo Burnham for metamodern comedy, Scott Alexander for his years of writing, James Scott for introducing me to illegibility, John Vervaeke for his meaning crisis series, Michael Taft for his meditations and classes, Noah Maier for helping me be a better version of myself, Stephen West for explaining philosophy in a way I could understand, Derek Sivers for being a role model, Daniel Schmachtenberger for introducing me to risk and metamodern politics, Tom Duterme for showing me a different path, Erik Torenberg for his challenging and philosophical writings, Patrick Collison for challenging mediocracy, Douglas Hofstadter for all of his analogies, Socrates for helping me know myself, Marcus Aurelius for stoicism, and Beau Miles for living a flourishing life.
+David Chapman for introducing me to nebulousity and meaning, David Deutsch for philisophical and political ideas, Elizabeth Gilbert for showing how creativity is a spiritual experience, Christopher Alexander for how to think about our place in context, Karl Lew for demonstrating how to live with flow and equanimity, Scott Alexander for his years of writing, James Scott for introducing me to illegibility, John Vervaeke for his meaning crisis series, Michael Taft for his meditations and classes, Noah Maier for helping me be a better version of myself, Stephen West for explaining philosophy in a way I could understand, Derek Sivers for being a role model, Daniel Schmachtenberger for introducing me to risk and metamodern politics, Patrick Collison for challenging mediocracy, and Douglas Hofstadter for all of his analogies.
+And many others that have no internet presence.

 Favorite Documentaries